 This is the concept behind the newly opened art space ARTECHOUSE in Washington, DC.
 ARTECHOUSE opened June 1st with its first exhibit “XYZT: Abstract Landscapes”.
 On June 21, 2017 I went with the photowalking community Walk With Locals, and it was an amazing experience.

-ARTECHOUSE is located in Southwest DC close to the L’Enfant and Smithsonian metro station and steps to the National Mall.
+ARTECHOUSE is located in Southwest DC close to the L’Enfant and Smithsonian metro stations and steps to the National Mall.

 When we walked in we were greeted by one of the docents who talked briefly about the exhibit and then we were shown inside.
 I have heard friends and others describe it as a digital playground and that is the best way I can think of to describe it.
 The exhibit is an immersive sensory art exhibition created by Adrien M. and Claire B. Composed of 10 interactive and immersive digital installations, the exhibit is a virtual playground of technology and light.
 Images are projected onto walls, the floors, onto screens, in aquariums, and all of them can be manipulated with the touch of a hand or foot, movement, or sound.